 HRC Ad Calls for End to Discriminatory Boy Scout Ban on Gay Members

-February 4, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+February 4, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 As the board of the Boy Scouts of America meet in Dallas this week, HRC is running a full-page ad in the Dallas Morning News today, calling on the BSA to end its discriminatory policy banning the participation of gay scouts or gay adult leaders.

 Last week, BSA representatives indicated the organization would consider changing the policy to allow local sponsoring organizations to make their own decisions on whether to ban gay people, leaving the door open for discrimination at the local level.
 This is not good enough.
 This policy would replace the ban with a system in which sponsoring organizations can decide to institute their own bans on gay Scouts and troop leaders.